technoidentity/devfractal/README.md

 ### `ui-table` library

-Integration of table and ui libraries.
+Integration of table and `ui` libraries.

 ### `auth` library

 1. Support authentication and authorization.

-2. Support abstractions for both server side as well as client side.
+2. Support abstractions for both server-side as well as client-side.

-3. RBAC: role based authorization and control.
+3. RBAC: role-based authorization and control.

 ### `router` library

 - safe route paths

-## starter projects
+## Starter projects

-1. All of the above libraries and best practices will be made available through starter projects, including vite, express, remix, next.
+1. All of the above libraries and best practices will be made available through starter projects, including vite, express, remix, and next.

 2. Have a single configuration file to configure all libraries.
 Think theme but for code.